South Ronaldsay: History

-In 1991, the island was rocked by false allegations of widespread child abuse, as part of the worldwide Satanic panic, that saw nine children being removed from their families by police and social workers.
+In 1991, the island was rocked by false allegations of widespread child abuse, part of the worldwide Satanic panic: nine children were removed from their families by police and social workers.
 The case was thrown out of court when it was found the social workers were using unorthodox interrogation techniques to force confessions from the children, who all denied the abuse.

 There are many well-preserved houses and other structures in the local vernacular style.

 Local politics

 The island is part of the "East Mainland, South Ronaldsay and Burray" ward, represented on the Orkney Islands Council by three independent councillors.
 The local community council covers both South Ronaldsay and Burray.

 Natural history

 Microtus arvalis ronaldshaiensis is one of five varieties of the Orkney vole, a sub-species of the common vole found only in the Orkney islands.
 Larger than the common vole, it resembles the field vole but has shorter, paler fur.

-The Orkney voles were introduced to the archipelago in Neolithic times.
-The oldest known radiocarbon-dated fossil of the Orkney vole is 4600 years BP, which marks the latest possible date of introduction.
+The Orkney vole was introduced to Orkney in Neolithic times.
+Its oldest known radiocarbon-dated fossil is 4600 years BP, which marks the latest possible date of introduction.